Amir Baram: Biography

 He enlisted in the IDF in November 1988, volunteering for the Paratroopers Brigade and was assigned to the Paratrooper Reconnaissance Unit.
 He completed the training as a combat soldier, followed by the Infantry Commanders Course and Infantry Officers Course, graduating as an outstanding cadet.
 He was appointed as a team leader in the Paratrooper Reconnaissance Unit and later served as deputy company commander.
 In 1992, he became a company commander in the 890th Battalion.
 Later, he commanded the Paratrooper Reconnaissance Unit from 1994 to 1996, leading operations including Operation Pink Panther, in which four Hezbollah militants were killed in Lebanon.
 He subsequently served as a company commander at Officer Training School (Bahad 1).
 After his term, he pursued studies at the Interdisciplinary Center Herzliya.
 In February 1999, he interrupted his studies to replace the commander of the Paratrooper Reconnaissance Unit, Eitan Belhassan, who was killed in action in Southern Lebanon.
 He rehabilitated the unit and led it to numerous operational achievements before the withdrawal from Lebanon in May 2000.
 After the withdrawal, he resumed his studies at the Interdisciplinary Center Herzliya, earning a law degree with honors.
 He later attended the National Defense College.

 In 2002, he was promoted to the rank of Lieutenant Colonel and appointed commander of the 890th Battalion, serving until 2003.
 During his tenure, he led the battalion in fighting against Palestinian terror organizations in Bethlehem before Operation Defensive Shield, and in the Battle of Nablus during the operation.
 The battalion was later deployed in intense operational activities in Tulkarm.
 The battalion gained media exposure following an event where soldiers appeared as needy, prompting Baram to clarify in an interview that the paratrooper battalion did not require charity.
 Another event that drew attention was his adoption of a battalion motto inspired by the U.S. Marines' counterterrorism doctrine: "Patience, perseverance, and sometimes a bullet between the eyes" Following a complaint from a reserve soldier to MK Yossi Sarid, Sarid raised the issue with then-Chief of Staff Moshe Ya'alon, a former commander of the battalion, who ordered the motto's removal.
 The motto was replaced with one coined by Ariel Sharon as battalion commander: "No Return Until the Mission Is Completed."
 In Tulkarm, he improved ambush tactics in urban combat, leading to operational successes (operations "Stimulus-Response").
 In May 2004, he was appointed commander of Maglan Unit, serving until June 2006.
-During his tenure, the unit conducted operations mainly in Judea and Samaria and Gaza, but also participated in operations against Hezbollah on the Lebanese border.
+During his tenure, the unit conducted operations mainly in the West Bank and Gaza, but also participated in operations against Hezbollah on the Lebanese border.